KireinaHoro/research-plan/main.typ

 for low-latency scheduling via one polled cache line between the CPU and @nic.
-This observation coincides with findings from a recent study from Google~@seemakhupt_cloud-scale_2023, which highlights the importance of efficient small transfers in datacenter @rpc due to their high frequency.
+This observation coincides with findings from a recent study from Google~@seemakhupt_cloud-scale_2023, which highlights the importance of efficient small, _sub-#{sym.mu}s_ transfers in datacenter @rpc due to their high frequency.
+In this thesis, we target these small transfers to improve efficiency for a common case of datacenter communication.

 === Integration with OS